MSHS-OAO/OracleDriveInstallationandBoilerPlateScripts/README.md

  - Then `CTRL+X` to exit

 ## Checking the installation
 > Checking if all the dependencies are correctly mapped.
 Use the following command `ldd /opt/oracle/instantclient_21_5/libsqora.so.21.1`.
-If the path is coorectly setup, Then the output should be similat to as shown below:
+If the path is coorectly setup, Then the output should be similar to as shown below:

 ![LDD Output](/assets/LDD.PNG)

+Note that in the image, All the paths are showing up.
+If the paths aren't correctly mapped in the previous step, You'll find string like `Not Found` against the file name on RHS of image shown above.